DN4IPTV/DN4IPTV/README.md

 # 📺 DN4IPTV Playlist

-Welcome to **DN4IPTV**, a curated collection of publicly available IPTV streams compiled from various sources across the internet.
-Please note that this playlist is **not a paid service** nor does it guarantee the availability, legality, or quality of the streams.
-It is simply a compilation made for educational and testing purposes.
-Use at your own discretion and **always respect copyright laws in your country**.
+Welcome to **DN4IPTV**, a curated collection of publicly available IPTV streams gathered from various online sources around the world.
+This playlist is **completely free to use** and is **not affiliated with or a substitute for any paid IPTV service**.
+Please note that the legality and availability of the streams may vary depending on your region, and this project is provided purely for educational and testing purposes.

 🔗 [Visit the Repository](https://github.com/DN4IPTV/DN4IPTV)